Photo: Ron Mader, Caverns (Some rights reserved)

-What would locals like visitors to know about the park and nearby communities?
+- What would locals like others know about the park and nearby communities?

 The caverns are among the largest caves in North America, formed during the Jurassic Period when the Río dos Bocas carved out these tunnels.
 When the river shifted course, the cave drained.
 The river now flows 80 meters below the caverns.